 You have to keep the bedding layer clean always.
 First, ensure the bedding is thick enough to make your chicken comfortable and eggs safe.
 Clean out the bedding weekly; note that the thicker the bedding, the less often you should clean it.

-Also, if your chickens don’t drop too much, you don’t have to clean out the bedding often.
+Also, if your chickens don’t produce too much waste, you don’t have to clean out the bedding often.
 However, inspect the bedding regularly for signs of any strange thing; you don’t have to wait till its cleaning period.

 Inspect the nesting boxes